 In our opinion, the Fund's financial position is satisfactory.

-The Trustee has determined the short fall limit to be 97%.
-In my opinion this does not need to be reviewed.
+The Trustee has determined the shortfall limit to be 98%.
+In our opinion this does not need to be reviewed.

 Minimum Benefits and Funding and Solvency Certificates (SPS160 23(e) and (f))